DannyNunezSmarsh/appd_machine_agent_kubernetes/README.md

 *This means that this mount point can't be shared amongst multiple Docker hosts.*

 Edit conf/controller_info.xml to define the location of your AppDynamics controller

+## TODO

+*if there is more than 1 appdynamics machine agent in a node, then the script will not work, as it returns each pod name.
+The script should be fixed so that it only shows the nodename for this pod.